Matt Aspinall, Farm Manager of Euridge Manor Organics

 How much cattle do you have on the farm?
 Do you have any other breeds?

 Including the Wagyu/Hereford crosses we are just short of 310 at the moment but can have up to 400.
 We have Aberdeen Angus, Herefords and the Wagyu/Hereford crosses.
 Our cattle are grass fed and have a silage diet throughout the winter.
-This all-important animal feed, created from fermented grass, is made by us on our very own farm.
+This all-important animal feed, created from fermented grass, is made by us, right here on the farm.

-Why have you created these Wagyu/Hereford cross breeds of cattle?
+Why have you created Wagyu/Hereford cross breeds of cattle?

 Why do you work on an organic farm?
 What does organic farming mean to you?